jdok8/powerbi-personal-finance/README.md

 **3. Other**

-The sum of transactions in Danish Krone (DKK) for the last month
+The sum of transactions in Danish Krone (DKK) for the last month:

     sum_transaction_in_DKK_last_month =
     TOTALMTD(